86Box/docs/dev/api/device.rst

            - Description for this choice, displayed in the user interface.

          * - value
-           - Integer value corresponding to this choice, used in the emulated machine's configuration file.
+           - Integer value corresponding to this choice, stored in the emulated machine's configuration file.

 Configured option values can be accessed using ``device_get_config_*`` functions from within the device's ``init`` callback.

 .. note:: ``device_get_config_*`` functions should **never** be called outside of a device's ``init`` callback.
-You are responsible for reading the options' configured values in the ``init`` callback and storing them in your device's :ref:`state structure <dev/api/device:State structure>` if necessary.
+You are responsible for reading the options' configured values in the ``init`` callback and storing them in the device's :ref:`state structure <dev/api/device:State structure>` if necessary.

 .. flat-table:: device_get_config_string
   :header-rows: 1